lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

 The above animation property applies the <code>pulse</code> animation to the <code>.tile</code> element over a duration of 1s, infinitely repeating and with an <code>ease</code> timing-function.
-There's a fair bit going on here but it’s makes more sense when you see it in practice (more on that below).
+There's a fair bit going on here but it makes more sense when you see it in practice (more on that below).

-### Keyframes
+### The @keyframes rule

 The <code>@keyframes</code> rule works in a similar way to the more familiar <code>@media</code> rule, in that additional CSS is nested within it.
 The keyframes rule contains style rules which are applied to an element as the animation progresses from start (0%) to finish (100%).